tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 # OpenVPN and Ipsec L2tp server
-The steps I take when setting up VPN server on Digital Ocean
+Steps I take when setting up a VPN server on Digital Ocean

 ##Table of Contents
 * [Create SSH Keys on client computer](#create-keys)